YuukiJapanTech/CA8271x/README.md

 In the XG-99x series ONT, the settings are loaded by four scfg.txt files.
 For rewriting settings, `/userdata/scfg.txt` and `/tmp/scfg.txt` are used.

-- `/config/default_scfg.txt`  (ReadOnly)
+- `/config/default_scfg.txt`  (ReadOnly) <br>
-Contains the manufacturer's default settings, which are read first at ONT startup and are the lowest priority settings.
+Contains the manufacturer's default settings,<br>
+which are read first at ONT startup and are the lowest priority settings.<br>
-- `/config/scfg.txt` (ReadOnly)
+- `/config/scfg.txt` (ReadOnly)<br>
-Contains settings set by the firmware creator, which have higher priority than default_scfg.txt and will overwrite the settings if there is a conflict.
+Contains settings set by the firmware creator,<br>
+which have higher priority than default_scfg.txt and will overwrite the settings if there is a conflict.<br>
-Nothing entry in EN-XGSFPP-OMAC Stick.
+Nothing entry in EN-XGSFPP-OMAC Stick.<br>
-- `/userdata/scfg.txt` (RW)
+- `/userdata/scfg.txt` (RW)<br>
-Contains settings set by the user or ISP.
+Contains settings set by the user or ISP.<br>
-It has a higher priority than /config/scfg.txt and will overwritte the settings if there is a conflict.
+It has a higher priority than /config/scfg.txt and will overwritte the settings if there is a conflict.<br>
-Can be edited and saved.
+Can be edited and saved.<br>
-- `/tmp/scfg.txt` (Can't Save)
+- `/tmp/scfg.txt` (Can't Save)<br>
-It contains dynamically generated settings based on values stored on its custom ROM (mtd9, mtd10) Since they are generated on tmpfs and cannot be saved directly, they are rewritten via the `#ONT> system/misc` command on the ONT.
+It contains dynamically generated settings based on values stored on its custom ROM (mtd9, mtd10)<br>
+Since they are generated on tmpfs and cannot be saved directly,<br>
+they are rewritten via the `#ONT> system/misc` command on the ONT.<br>

 The settings are overwritten and loaded at startup with the following priority.